BabakBar/BabakBar/README.md

 ### Hey there <a href="https://babakbar.github.io/"></a>

-- 🔭 &nbsp;I’m currently working on AI, Cloud & AWS.
+- 🔭 &nbsp;I’m currently working on AI side projects, Cloud (AWS/Azure).
 - 💼 &nbsp;My current side gig is about the use of AI in manufacturing env :wink:
 - ⚡ &nbsp;Fun facts: 1.
 I'm a Otaku 2.
 Familiy & friends call me Sia!